 Galvanic Vestibular Stimulation (GVS) is a method of non-invasive electrical stimulation to effect the vestibular system and potentially change balance.
 The stimulus produces stereotyped automatic postural and ocular responses.
 Depending on how GVS is applied it can produce specific sensations that may be related to the anatomy and physiology of the vestibular apparatus, including the three semi-circular canals.
 The technology has been tested for decades for medical and non-medical applications.
 However, it was not until 2014 when Soterix Medical introduces the first Galvanic Vestibular Stimulation system that a stimulator, head-gear, and electrodes optimized for GVS was available.
 The Soterix Medical Galvanic Vestibular System is the most advanced technology available for reliable and tolerated GVS and the only system incorporating state-of-the-art electronic and electrode technology.

 One feature of GVS is the polarity specific nature of induced changes.
-The Soterix Medical GVS technology has two models, a Direct Current (DC) mode which produces sustained current and an Oscillating Model which may produce a cumulative change with each wave (the Oscillating Model can also provide basic Direct Current).
-The systems provide currents up to 5.5 mA which have been used to produce significant changes in perception but lower currents are better tolerated and may be effective when provided for a sustained period of time in producing neuro-plastic effects.
+The Soterix Medical GVS technology has two models, a Bench-top form factor with an Open-Panel design that allows easy access to all the stimulation controls and a hand-held version that can be programmed for remote supervised current delivery.
+The systems provide currents up to 6 mA which have been used to produce significant changes in perception but lower currents are better tolerated and may be effective when provided for a sustained period of time in producing neuro-plastic effects.
 The RELAX™ feature available on all Soterix Medical GVS devices allow dynamic titration of dose while SMARTScan™ provides intelligent read-out of impedance before and during stimulation.
 The technique of GVS has been used for a long time but the mechanisms underlying responses are not fully understood.
 Soterix Medical is committed to providing researchers and clinicians with modern and advanced GVS technology in support of rational advancement of science - because experimental reliability is limited by the quality of technology.
 Customized stimulators, head-gear, and electrodes ensure reliable contact and stimulation.

 Galvanic vestibular stimulation is the process of electrical neuromodulation of brain organs associated with balance.
 Targets include the nerve in the ear that maintains balance, which include two groups of receptors in the vestibular system: the three semi-circular canals, and the two otolith organs (the utricle and the saccule).
 Galvanic Vestibular Stimulation technology has been investigated over decades for both scientific and medical purposes, but the Soterix Medical GVS system is the first technology designed for robust and controlled stimulation.